Hypnosis Session Prep: How to Get the Most From Your First Visit

 - Lighting you can dim or soften (natural light is fine too)

-- No kids, no pets, no multitasking—just your quiet time
+- No kids, no pets, no multitasking just your quiet time

 - Phone silenced or turned off completely

-After the Session: Give Yourself Integration Time
+After Your Hypnosis Session: Give Yourself Integration Time

 You may feel lighter, more peaceful, reflective, or even sleepy.
 This is normal.